The Nine-Fold Path, Part 1: Alignment in Dungeons & Dragons

 Understanding Alignment Oppositions

 To fully grasp the entirety of alignment, one must understand each one’s relation to the other.
 These relationships are usually harmonious or disharmonious.
 Harmonious combinations have one commonality, such as that Lawful Good and Neutral Good have the “Good” element in common.
 These two alignments share a unity of similar ethos and outlook on life.
-The binary oppositions of Good-Evil or Lawful-Chaotic exist in disharmony.
-Two types of oppositions exist: minor and major.
+The binary oppositions of Good versus Evil and Law versus Chaos are inherently discordant.
+Two types of opposition exist: minor and major.
 When these two opposing alignments interact, friction occurs between them.

 Major oppositions occur when both aspects of two alignments conflict.
 For example, Lawful Good and Chaotic Evil.
 These two alignments actively repudiate each other, taking conflicting stances on both morality and ideology.
 Major opposition alignments view each other with contempt and mistrust.
 Eternally at odds, these groups never cooperate and actively work to thwart one another.